ngesa254/Liquid-Sigfox-Workshop/Sigfox Quick Start/MKRFOX 1200/README.md

 ## :earth_africa: Getting Started with [MKRFox1200](https://www.arduino.cc/en/Main.ArduinoBoardMKRFox1200)

-This repository contains simple examples to get started with Arduino MKRFox1200.
+This repository contains simple examples and curated links to guide on how to get started with Arduino MKRFox1200.

  # Prerequisite
-- Activate your device and create an account (if you don't already have one) on the [Sigfox Backend](https://backend.sigfox.com/activate) platform
+- Activate your device and create an account (if you don't already have one) on the [Sigfox Backend](https://backend.sigfox.com/activate) platform.
+Liquid Telecom will do this for you.

 ## Installations

 1. Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 2. Select the MKRFox1200 board
 3. Install the following librairies:

     * Arduino SigFox for MKRFox1200
     * Arduino Low Power